DeccanX/Prompt-Amplifier/paper/PRIME_Paper.md

 ### 3.2 Text Chunking

+Here's a problem that seems simple until you try to solve it: how do you split a 50-page document into pieces small enough to embed, while keeping each piece meaningful?

+Naive approaches—split every N characters—create garbage.
+You end up with chunks that start mid-sentence and end mid-word.
+The embedding of such a chunk captures... what, exactly?

-Long documents must be split into manageable pieces for embedding and retrieval.
-We implement recursive chunking that respects natural boundaries:
+Our recursive chunker respects natural boundaries:

 ```
 Algorithm: RecursiveChunk(text, separators, size, overlap)
 1. If text fits in chunk size, return [text]
-2. Split by current separator
+2. Split by current separator (paragraph → sentence → word)
 3. Combine adjacent pieces until size limit
 4. Include overlap with previous chunk
 5. Recurse with finer separators if needed
 ```

-The algorithm first tries splitting by paragraphs, then sentences, then words, ensuring chunks are semantically coherent when possible.
+The key insight: try splitting by paragraphs first.
+If paragraphs are too big, split by sentences.
+Only if sentences are too big (rare) do we split by words.
+This hierarchy preserves semantic coherence.

+The overlap parameter ensures context doesn't get lost at chunk boundaries.
+If a concept spans two paragraphs, both chunks will capture part of it.
+Our ablation study (Section 6.5) shows this matters: smaller chunks with overlap significantly outperform larger chunks.

 ### 3.3 Embedding Module